 - The audit is a Sample

 The team leader should make it clear that the audit is a sampling activity and subject to those limitations.
-A good statement to make is “This assessment is based on representative samples and, therefore, nonconformities may exist that have not been identified”.
 Both conforming and nonconforming aspects will be seen and missed.
 The team leader should assure management, however, that they will make samples as representative as possible and draw only reasonable conclusions.

 Logistics covers all the other arrangements transport, protective clothing, lunch arrangements, and facilities for use by the auditors.